 The majority of the summer chum salmon production in the district is from hatchery releases at Amalga Harbor and the Boat Harbor terminal harvest areas by the Douglas Island Pink and Chum Salmon Inc. (DIPAC).
-DIPAC has been enhancing the chum salmon returns to Lynn Canal since 1987 (Table 16).
-Projections for the Boat Harbor Terminal Harvest Area chum salmon return in 2009 is approximately 257,000 fish.
-This forecast return is below the 2008 return and 1.8 times the 1991-2008 average of 188,500 fish (Table 17).
-The preseason projection for the Amalga Harbor chum salmon return is approximately 1,003,000 fish, 88% of the 1991-2008 average of 1,143,000 million fish (Table 17).
+DIPAC has been enhancing the chum salmon returns to Lynn

+Canal since 1987 (Table 16).
+Projections for the Boat Harbor Terminal Harvest Area chum salmon return in 2010 is approximately 231,000 fish.
+This forecast return is below the 2009 return and 1.14 times the 1991-2009 average of 202,381 fish (Table 17).
+The preseason projection for the Amalga Harbor chum salmon return is approximately 947,000 fish, 82% of the 1991-2008 average of 1,160,000 million fish (Table 17).

-Based on parental-year escapement counts, the wild summer chum salmon return in 2009 should be average to above average in run strength but at a much lower scale than the hatchery summer chum salmon return.
+Based on parental-year escapement counts, the wild summer chum salmon return in 2009 should be average in run strength but at a much lower scale than the hatchery summer chum salmon return.

 The majority of the summer chum salmon harvest in lower Lynn Canal is comprised of hatchery fish from remote release sites at Boat Harbor and Amalga Harbor.
 Smaller numbers of wild chum salmon are produced from local area streams such as Sawmill Creek and other Berners Bay rivers on the eastern side of Lynn Canal.
-The Endicott, Beardslee, and St. James rivers on the western side of Lynn Canal are also important contributors to the wild summer chum harvest in the drift gillnet fishery.
+The Endicott, Beardslee, and St. James Bay rivers on the western side of Lynn Canal are also important contributors to the wild summer chum harvest in the drift gillnet fishery.

-Peak aerial escapement counts of summer chum salmon in Sawmill Creek in 2004, 2005, and 2006 were 1,000, 900 and 1,200 fish respectively.
-The peak aerial escapements are well below the 1997-2008 average for this index system for all brood years (Figure 8).
-Combined peak counts of chum salmon in western Lynn Canal streams for the same brood years were 10,000, 22,400, and 6,000 fish respectively.
-All peak counts conducted during these brood years were above average for 2004 and 2005 but well below average in 2006 (Figure 9).
+Peak aerial escapement counts of summer chum salmon in Sawmill Creek in 2005, 2006, and 2007 were 900, 670 and 600 fish respectively.
+The peak aerial escapements are well below the 1997-2009 average for this index system for all brood years (Figure 8).
+Combined peak counts of chum salmon in Endicott River for the same brood years were 18,750, 2,000, and 2,500 fish respectively.
+All peak counts conducted during these brood years were above average for 2005 but well below average in 2006 and 2007 (Figure 9).